-Each student is required to attend the review course of their choosing during Clinical Practicum IV.
-The review course will be taken between the first and second SEE attempt.
+Each student is encouraged to attend the review course of their choosing during Clinical Practicum IV.

 Time off to attend the review course must be approved by the Program Director.
 Time off should not be taken during enrichment rotations unless there is no other option.
 This will be determined on an individual basis.